Last updated on July 16th, 2019 at 09:25 am

 It’s a reality in Hanoi!

-There are not much space for the train to pass through already, so it’s important to stick to the right side entering the street as the left side has even less room.
+There is not much space for the train to pass through already, so it’s important to stick to the right side entering the street as the left side has even less room.
 I witness a girl trying to get a shot in front of the oncoming train and it was a scary experience for everyone watching, especially since she didn’t move until screamed at by a local woman.
 Please don’t be that person and stay safe as you wait for the approaching train!

 While I’m unsure about the train schedule north of the station, the street is also very pretty and right along a road: